pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       server, or in the specified namespace (--namespace option).

       The CLASSNAME-GLOB argument is a wildcard expression that is matched on class names case insensitively.
-The special characters from file name wildcarding are supported (`*` to match zero or more characters, and `?` to match a single character) and character ranges expressed with [].
-To avoid shell expansion of wildcards, the CLASSNAME-GLOB argument should be put in quotes.
+The special characters from Unix file name wildcarding are supported ('*' to match zero or more characters, '?' to match a single character, and '[]' to match character ranges).
+To avoid shell expansion of wildcard characters, the CLASSNAME-GLOB argument should be put in quotes.

       For example, "pywbem_*" returns classes whose name begins with "PyWBEM_", "pywbem_", etc. "*system*" returns classes whose names include the case insensitive string "system".

-      In the output, the classes will formatted as defined by the --output- format general option if it specifies table output.
+      In the output, the classes will be formatted as defined by the --output- format general option if it specifies table output.
 Otherwise the classes will be in the form "NAMESPACE:CLASSNAME".